Falconerd/discord-bot-github/README.md

 | `!dbg add organization/repository` | Subscribes this channel to the given repository. |
 | `!dbg remove organization/repository` | Removes this channel's subscription to the given repository. |
 | `!dbg help` | Displays usage instructions. |

-## Caveats

-There is currently no method of preventing unauthorized people from viewing your updates.
-I assume that is what Webhook secrets are for.
-I will be implementing this in a later update.